-To promote the August 8 Town Hall co-hosted by WorkingNation and the John J. Heldrich Center for Workforce Development at Rutgers University, two of our scheduled panelists appeared on Philadelphia’s WHYY public radio on Thursday night.
+To promote the August 8 Town Hall co-hosted by WorkingNation and the John J. Heldrich Center for Workforce Development at Rutgers University, two of our scheduled panelists appeared on Philadelphia’s WHYY public radio.

 Carl Van Horn, director of the Heldrich Center and Maria Heidkamp, director of the Heldrich Center’s New Start Career Network addressed the main topic which will be discussed at the Town Hall: re-skilling the mid-career workforce to prepare them for jobs in the new economy.